djturizo/ybus-inv-check/README.md

   * `-6`: Some reactive component of the network does not have any of the required topologies of Theorem 3, the algorithm cannot proceed.
   * `-7`: Some reactive component of the network satisfies the topology of condition 1) of Theorem 3, but none of the conditions are satisfied anyway, so the algorithm cannot proceed.

 A failure value indicates that the invertibility of the admittance matrix cannot be asserted.
 A sucess value indicates that the function sucessfully certified that the matrix is invertible.
-This function runs in `O(N+L)` time.
+This function runs in `O(N+L0)` time.

 ## `test_pglib.m`